 The next step will be for you to engage the services of a REALTOR® who specializes in waterfront lots.
-There are many Smith Mountain Lake agents who do a fantastic job with waterfront lots.
-I bought a number of lots through other agents in years past, and I had many good experiences — and few bad.
+Many Smith Mountain Lake agents do a fantastic job with waterfront lots.
+I bought several lots through other agents in years past, and I had many good experiences — and few bad ones.
 Make sure you ask a lot of questions about their knowledge and skill.
 I have written a detailed section about how to find a buyer agent at Smith Mountain Lake, and it will be helpful to review that information as you do your research.
 I hope you will include the agents from my team in your interview process.
 You can reach us at 1-877-SML-LOTS.

 Tips for Buying A Waterfront Lot at Smith Mountain Lake